-Flights grounded at Heathrow Airport following drone sighting
+Flights resume at Heathrow following earlier drone sighting

-Drone sightings have brought chaos for thousands of passengers at Heathrow airport with flights grounded for an hour as police investigated.
+Drone sightings brought chaos for thousands of passengers at Heathrow airport with flights grounded for an hour as police investigated.

 Travellers were left waiting on the runway unable to take off from the airport, which is the UK's largest, serving more than 200,000 people every day.